ShanewalshGit/eventwatch/README.md

-Here’s a general README you can use for the repository:

----

 # EventWatch

 EventWatch is a web application designed to manage and organize events seamlessly.
 It features user authentication, event creation, search and filtering, category management, checkout, and payments.